rdoste/InSilicoHeartGen/README.md

 - [vtkToolbox](https://github.com/KIT-IBT/vtkToolbox) *(Requires additional installation steps; follow the instructions in their README.)*

 ### Usage

-Once the dependencies are installed, execute any provided script within the repository to initiate the pipeline.
+After installing the required dependencies, you can run any of the provided scripts to launch the pipeline.

+Before execution, make sure to update the scripts to reflect your specific setup:

+- Update file paths and input filenames
+- Set the appropriate mesh format: `cut`, `open`, `UKBB` or `closed`
+- Adjust mesh resolution and labelling options as needed

+**Common configuration options include:**

+- `RVseptal_threshold`: Lower this value to increase the number of detected endocardial septal RV faces
+- `Fiber_info`: Controls the fibre angle generated in the field computation

+---

+### Supported Input Formats

+The pipeline supports common surface mesh formats, including but not limited to:

+- `.ply`
+- `.stl`
+- `.vtk`
+- `.vtu`

+### Output

+- VTK raw meshes
+- VTK surface mesh with labels (`labels_final.vtk`
+- `.ensi` meshes for each resolution (`coarse`, `fine`, `hex`) with all associated field data

 ### License
 This project is licensed under the GNU General Public License v3.
 This project includes modified code from the gptoolbox (https://github.com/alecjacobson/gptoolbox) and the cobiveco (https://github.com/KIT-IBT/Cobiveco) repositories, licensed under the Apache License, Version 2.0.
 See the source file(s) for details.
-In addition, one or more files in this repository are based on third-party code under the BSD 2-Clause License.
+In addition, two files in this repository are based on third-party code under the BSD 2-Clause License.
 See individual file headers for the license text and authorship.